RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/testing-client-connectivity.md

 If any issues are encountered during the connectivity test, contact our support at <support@redislabs.com>.

-## Test Connecting to your Database
+## Test connecting to your database

 With the Redis database created, you are ready to connect to your database to store data.
 You can use one of the following ways to test